s13rw81/equestrian-club-management-system/api_specs/clubs_api.md

 1. The `trainer_id` must be associated with the coresponding `club`.
 2. The `date` must not be from the past.
 3. The `pricing_option` must be one of the `pricing_option`s offered by the club.
-To validate this query the `riding_lesson_service` collection to find out whether the `club` offers the provided `pricing_option`.
+To validate this, query the `riding_lesson_service` collection to find out whether the `club` offers the provided `pricing_option`.
+4. All the fields are mandatory.
+5. A field of type `string` is not allowed to have an empty string.

   **Note**: Use `pydantic` validators for the validations.